 I remember constantly asking our midwives how much longer until I get to meet my baby.

 After a few hours, I was so exhausted that I was literally falling asleep in the tub between contractions.
 The midwives got me out of the tub to check my progress and I was less dilated then when I first came in.
 They made the call that it was time to go to the hospital for an epidural and hormone drip.

 I was simultaneously devastated and relieved.

-I knew I wouldn’t get the water birth I planned.
-At this point, I was so over being in labour and I just wanted it to end.
-My whole pregnancy I had been so worried about having to go to a hospital but once I got there I was pleasantly surprised.
-We had a room to ourselves, and once the epidural was in place it was just us and our alternate midwife (the midwives who had been with us all night needed to sleep).
+I knew I wouldn’t get the water birth I had planned.
+At this point, I was so over being in labour.
+I just wanted it to end.
+I had worried my whole pregnancy about having to go to a hospital but I was pleasantly surprised.
+We had a room to ourselves, and once the epidural was in place, it was just us and our alternate midwife (the midwives who had been with us all night needed to sleep).
 No doctors, nurses or hospital staff.
 I spent the rest of the morning mostly sleeping.

-Mid-afternoon it was finally time to start pushing and meet my baby.
+By mid-afternoon, it was finally time to start pushing and meet my baby.
 Let me tell you that pushing is really hard when you can’t feel anything.
 Every now and then I would feel pressure from the baby’s head so I would know where to push but for the most part, I was just trying to tense everything.
-The best pushing position for me was the yoga pose, happy baby.
+The best pushing position for me was the yoga pose, ‘happy baby’.

 My Birth Story Takeaways

 - You can plan for the perfect birth, but you have to be open to change.
 When you are in the moment, your biggest concern is your baby’s safety and no other fears matter.
 In the end, it doesn’t matter how your baby came into the world, it just matters that your baby is healthy and so are you.